WizBhoo/OCR_P07_BileMo/README.md

 php bin/console doctrine:fixtures:load
 ```

 *   Well done !
+Project installed !
+*   Hold On !
+It is a private API, so please, click on this link to follow the [API BileMo - Getting Started](Resources/Api-BileMo/getting-started.md) guide.
+*   Now you are ready !
-The project is installed so you just have to go to [mon-site.localhost](http://mon-site.localhost) to have access to the API Doc.
+*   So you just have to go to [mon-site.localhost](http://mon-site.localhost) to have access to the Nelmio API Doc.
+*   If you prefer, you can use software like Postman to request the API.

 -------------------------------------------------------------------------------------------------------------------------------------

-### API Documentation
+## API Documentation

 *   This project takes part of my training course to become a developer.
 Data presented are only used for demonstration.
-*   Redaction on-going...
+*   The BileMo API documentation is available from your local home page depending on the way you installed the project.
+*   Some parameters need to be setup before using the API.
+*   To do so, all is describe in the [API BileMo - Getting Started](Resources/Api-BileMo/getting-started.md)

 -------------------------------------------------------------------------------------------------------------------------------------

-### Contact
+## Contact

 Thanks in advance for Star contribution